gideonshaked/dotfiles/README.md

 cd dotfiles
 ```

 Choose a profile to install.
-Each profile installs a certain list of configs, and each config corresponds to a certain topic (example: `git`, which symlinks `gitconfig` and `gitaliases.txt`).
+Each [profile](https://github.com/The-Kid-Gid/dotfiles/tree/master/meta/profiles) installs a certain list of configs.
+[Each of the configs](https://github.com/The-Kid-Gid/dotfiles/tree/master/meta/configs) corresponds to a certain topic (example: `git`, which symlinks `gitconfig` and `gitaliases.txt`).

 ```bash
 ./install-profile <gideon-laptop, phobos, deimos>